 (3)Wash your hands frequently with soap and water.
 Wash your hands before touching your eyes, nose, and mouth.

-(4)If any discomfort or symptoms occur, please immediately notify the local health authorities, and seek medical assistance accordingly.
+(4)If you experience any discomfort or symptoms, immediately notify the local health authorities and seek medical assistance.

-How to decide if I should get a viral test?
+How do I determine if I should get a viral test?

 Priorities for COVID-19 testing are as follows: